coverflex-tech/backend-exercise/README.md

 If you are applying for a Backend position here at Coverflex, we kindly provide you a simple React app for you to test out your service.

-Let me follow you through how to set it up:
+Let me guide you through how to set it up:

 1. Go ahead and clone this repo.
 1. Make sure you have Node installed.